-- a) Any recording and transmission of classroom lectures and discussions by students without prior written permission from the class instructor, and without all students in the class as well as the guest speaker(s) being informed that audio/video recording may occur. - b) Uploading any recordings of lectures and/or class presentations to publicly accessible web environments.
+a) Any recording and transmission of classroom lectures and discussions by students without prior written permission from the class instructor, and without all students in the class as well as the a) Any classroom behavior that interferes with the instructor's ability to conduct class or the ability of other students to learn.

+- guest speaker(s) being informed that audio/video recording may occur. - b) Uploading any recordings of lectures and/or class presentations to publicly accessible web environments.